landon-w-johnson/Photochemistry-in-a-resonator/README.md

 ### The Goal

 This is a real-time time-dependent density functional theory (RT-TDDFT) package that is designed as an add-on to the Vienna Ab-initio Simulation Package (VASP).
 The goal is to incorporate explicit electron-photon coupling into VASP calculations so that molecular dynamics (MD) trajectories can be run with electronic occupations being updated "on-the-fly."
-Further, this is to be done in a scalable fashion, allowing for the simulation of trajectories on the order of picoseconds.
+Further, this is to be done in a scalable fashion, allowing for the simulation of trajectories of "reasonably large" systems up to the order of picoseconds.

 ### The Basic Idea